dd5xl/AgilentControl/README.md

 # AgilentControl
-Simple Tool for talking to Agilent E3621A power supply via GPIB
+Simple tool for talking to Agilent E3621A power supply via GPIB